wadmp/wadmp.github.io/jupyter_notebooks/README.md

 If you are running in Jupyter Lab, you will also need to install the JupyterLab *extensions* which are required by the notebook.

+> Note that in order to use JupyterLab extensions, you need to have Node.js and npm installed.

 For example, the [geolocate](https://github.com/wadmp/wadmp.github.io/blob/master/jupyter_notebooks/geolocate.ipynb) notebook uses [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/index.html), which requires 2 extensions:
 * @jupyter-widgets/jupyterlab-manager
 * jupyter-leaflet